ericleasemorgan/reader-negotiation/cookbook.md

     curl -H "Accept: application/json" http://carrels.distantreader.org | jq -r '.[]|.id' | grep homer

-The result ought to look something like this:
+The result ought to be a list of study carrel identifiers and look something like this:

 <pre>
   author-homer-freebo